CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/check-file/check-file-exists-block.md

 The [File Path][FilePath Property] is case-insensitive, and any trailing spaces will be automatically removed.

-For information about the supported file path formats (i.e. absolute, relative, UNC etc.) and examples of using them, please see [File & Folder Paths][].
+For information about the supported file path formats (i.e. absolute, relative, UNC etc.) and examples of each, please see [File & Folder Paths][].

 | | |
 |--------------------|---------------------------|